HoTT/Coq-HoTT/STYLE.md

 (perhaps collapsing some universes that need to remain distinct) and then complains without trying anything else; an annotation can point it in the right direction.

+### Induction and fixpoints ###

+One other thing to be aware of when paying attention to universes is that the `induction` tactic invokes the appropriate induction principle, which is a function generally named `*_ind` or `*_rect` (see notes on naming conventions above).
+This function, in turn, requires a universe parameter describing the size of its output.
+Therefore, if you prove something by `induction` that is generalized over a "large" argument (e.g. a type or a type family), the resulting definition will pick up an extra universe parameter that's larger than the argument in question.
+One way to avoid this is to instead use a `Fixpoint` definition, or the tactic `fix`, along with `destruct`.

 ### Lifting and lowering ###